6 Easy Steps to Cook Frozen Pizza

 • Pie server (if needed)

-How to Cook Frozen Pizza
+How To Cook Frozen Pizza

 Step 1: Defrost Your Pizza